HelmyBlub/chatSim/tasks.md

     - citizen should not know which makes them happy or unhappy
         - if they are unhappy, they try something random
             - will remember what activity did help and which did not help
+- bug: buying wood endless loop.
+Customer want to buy wood but market does not have any wood.
+Customer does not stop asking for wood.

 ---------------------------------------------------
 Tasks done today: